Name/Rank: Specialist Bobby Body

 Military Branch: United States Army

 Build Completion: Current Build

-Bobby Lee was born in army hospital into a military family.
-The, early years of his life were fraught with trauma, which led to Bobby and his sister to spend their pre-teen/teen years in a military orphanage.
+Bobby was born in an army hospital into a military family.
+The early years of his life were fraught with trauma, which led to Bobby and his sister to spending their pre-teen/teen years in a military orphanage.
 After graduating High School, he was accepted to Ferris State University where he studied Criminal Justice and played on the school’s rugby team.

 Following the attacks on 9/11, Bobby was compelled to serve his country and joined the United States Army.
 In July of 2005 his unit was deployed to Habbiniyah, Iraq where he participated in grueling daily missions for 17 – 20 hours as an infantry soldier.
 While on a routine mission on February 12, 2006, his Humvee was stuck by a roadside bomb, blowing the door directly into his body.
 Bobby was medically evacuated stateside where he spent the next year rehabbing his left shoulder and undergoing 18 surgical procedures to save his leg.